 For information about student reports and prep to year 10 assessment, see:

 Assessment and reporting

 Bilingual education programs in Victorian government schools are partial immersion programs which include teaching at least two learning areas in the target language, in addition to the language.
 They provide students with the opportunity to learn curriculum content in, and through, both English and another language, in a balanced way.

-Video conferencing - digital stories from schools using video conferencing to deliver or enhance languages programs.
+Digital stories from schools using video-conferencing units to deliver languages programs: